neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-10-04-moving-to-industry.markdown

 ## Vive la difference

 This is why academia is not exactly like industry.
 There is a lot of creativity in industry but directed towards business success.
 There is a lot of efficient working practices in academia but directed towards novelty.
 However the flavour is very different.

+# What I love about working in industry

+I've explained that I like working in industry, I'm going to go into a bit more detail on why.

+The main thing is that I like the engagement levels in industry.
+It's unusual for somebody not to care deeply about whatever you are working on and to be intensely interested in the results.
+There are frequent milestones around features, bug fixes, releases and so on.
+Hence there are frequent small milestones to give satisfaction every day.
+I felt academic research worked to longer time horizons of papers, grants and so on.
+Milestones in academia are much more difficult so they come along less often.
+You just cannot be finding novelty every day.

+The other side of engagement is that you are typically producing software that is important to customers (external or internal).
+Customers care whether it works as their own livelihood or free time depends on it.
+In academia often papers can develop very little interest, I'm sure everyone has had that experience of being ignored.
+Some papers have a great impact that changes the world, most do not.
+Papers may turn out to be relevant only a niche group.

+I must mention that industry has been more financially lucrative for me.
+I think it is for most people.
+In academia you can aim for a permanent academic job, which is the closest thing to a job for life that exists today.
+However many people fail to achieve that goal.
+The computer industry has a high level of demand for qualified staff and I think that the chances of a hard working and qualified person ending up redundant is low compared to other industries.
+Over the course of a career computer scientists in industry will earn significantly more in most cases.

+The sorts of problems one is solving in industry are often conceptually simpler.
+There are people in industry doing advanced research, but novelty is generally not an aim.
+Novelty is valued if it can be patented or is something that customers will want, but is not valued for its own sake.
+Most business problems are not particularly new, and engineers are distinguished by their ability to solve these simple problems quickly and efficiently.
+Even Google engineers are mostly working on the programming equivalent of sweeping the floor.

+The type of perfection required in industry is different.
+Making code work on every conceivable platform, for every locale, for every possible input etc. is highly valued.
+My experience of academic software engineering is that the code is generally only used by its creator(s) hence it doesn't have to be bug free or simple to use.
+There is a learning curve and unique discipline to writing code that is outwardly perfect.
+I say outwardly perfect because the perfect interface can hide a lot of bad code underneath it.

+Picking a job at the right level of novelty and challenge is a difficult task.
+You may have to take a pay cut to work on what you want.
+Being able to tolerate boring work is a skill that is financially rewarded, and every engineer must decide her own priorities.

+Autonomy is one of the great attractions of academia.
+Freedom to